jEsuSdA/the-perfect-desktop/README.md

 The **papirus-patched** folder contains a patched version of it.
 I made some patches to add some extra features I like.
 I also added the ePapirus version, that was removed from official Papirus icon theme time ago.

-*Unzip 7z files and copy foldes to /usr/share/icons or ~/.icons/*
+*Extract the .tar.xz file and copy folders to /usr/share/icons or ~/.icons/*

-Or using the installation script **install-papirus.sh**.
+Or using the installation script **install-papirus.sh**:

+    ./install-papirus.sh                          # download + install latest
+    ./install-papirus.sh papirus-20260728.tar.xz  # install a specific local file

 You can also install some **Papirus extra patches** for applications like aMule, FBreader, gFTP, Remarkable, etc.